Effortless & Wholesome Grains, Part 3: Quinoa

 Like I mentioned in the Brown Rice blog post, I generally like soaking my grains.
 This is especially important with quinoa because the tiny seeds are naturally coated with a protective, bitter substance.
 Soaking the seeds for a few hours, or at least giving them a thorough rinse, will remove the bitterness.

-Here’s how to make a basic pot of quinoa:
+Here’s how to make a pot of quinoa:

 Ingredients